sarthak-sarbahi/IPL_data_analysis_SQL/README.md

 # IPL Data Analysis using SQL

 ## Objective
-Extract insights from the IPL dataset from 2008 and 2017
+Extract insights from the IPL dataset between 2008 and 2017
 ## Data Source
 Kaggle: https://www.kaggle.com/manasgarg/ipl
 ## Technologies used